 • Credit Risk

-• While the credit strength of the company in which you buy shares may impact the share price and the expected dividend payments, you are not exposed to any direct credit risk against IBP as a result of investing in equities
+• Whilst the credit strength of the company in which you buy shares may impact the share price and the expected dividend payments, you are not exposed to any direct credit risk against IBP as a result of investing in equities.

-• In the event of insolvency of the issuer, recovery of equity investment will be superseded by claims by creditors of the issuer.
+• In the event of insolvency of the issuer, recovery of an equity investment will be superseded by claims from creditors of the issuer.

 • FX Risk